 During that segment of the video, we see a poster on a bus stop in New York City.
 The poster is about caring, and more importantly acting on that caring, and inspiring others (children, in the case of the poster).

 At the end of the song, the darkness lifts and color returns.
-We see people walking together for the first time in the video, together as one, and Bruce is in the crowd (the crowd even has one guy in a suit and tie).
+We see people walking together for the first time in the video, together as one, and Bruce is in the crowd.

 He is an inspiration, but standing with us, not above us or apart with us.
 He may be rich in terms of money, but Bruce is part of the 99%.
 He cares.
 So should you.
 He’s taking action.
 So should you.
 We are the road home.

 UPDATE #1 (2012-2-11): My friend Suzy saw this and mentioned that Bruce recently wrote the forward to a photo/story book by Washington Post photographer Michael Williamson and writer Dale Maharidge, both Pulitzer Prize winners.
 Read and see some photos here: “Bruce Springsteen on ‘Someplace Like America.’”
 See and hear one of the authors talk about the book, it’s people, places, and more: “The True Life Story Behind His Song The New Timer”: http://youtu.be/JEEE8zmntEU.

 UPDATE #2 (2012-2-17): “Bruce Springsteen: ‘What was done to my country was un-American’ The Boss explains why there is a critical, questioning and angry patriotism at the heart of his new album Wrecking Ball”: http://www.guardian.co.uk/music/2012/feb/17/bruce-springsteen-wrecking-ball